pachyderm/pachyderm/doc/concepts/pipeline-concepts/pipeline/cron.md

 arrival of input data, you can schedule such pipelines to run periodically by using the built-in `cron` input type.

-A standard pipeline with a PFS input might not satisfy the requirements of the following tasks:
+Cron inputs are well suited for a variety of use cases including the following:

-- Scrape websites
+- Scraping websites
-- Make API calls
+- Making API calls
-- Query a database
+- Querying a database
-- Retrieve a file from a location accessible through an S3 protocol or a File Transfer Protocol (FTP).
+- Retrieving a file from a location accessible through an S3 protocol or a File Transfer Protocol (FTP).

 A minimum cron pipeline must include the following parameters: